gillescastel/instant-reference/README.md

 Then once you click a `phd://` link it will ask you to how to open these kind of links.
 Specify the protocol handler located at `/home/username/path/to/directory/phd-protocol-handler.js` and click on 'Don't ask next time'.

-### Setting up the shortcuts.
+### Setting up the shortcut

-Using your proffered shortcut manager, add a shortcut that executes `node /home/username/path/to/directory/copy-reference.js`.
+Using your preferred shortcut manager (Or Settings > Keyboard Shortcuts in Ubuntu), add a shortcut that executes `node /home/username/path/to/directory/copy-reference.js`.

 When you press this shortcut, the script will copy a bit of LaTeX code for you to paste in your editor.